Saint Mark Coptic Orthodox Church (Heliopolis): Establishment

 The idea of establishing a church in Heliopolis began in 1917.
 A committee was formed, and the cornerstone was laid on Friday, 16 June 1922, under the papacy of Pope Cyril V. Prayers were held in a temporary location starting in January 1925 until construction was completed in 1930.
 The late Fr.
 Ibrahim Luke served as the first priest until his death in 1950.
 Today, nineteen priests serve Saint Mark's Church.

 Expansion

 Adjacent land was purchased in 1948 to build the church hall and chapel.
 It was opened by Pope Cyril VI on 5 June 1964, and the new altar was consecrated, bearing the name of Saint Menas.

 Notable clergy

 Father Daoud Lamei has served at Saint Mark's Church since he was sixteen years old.
-He is a prolific producer of videos and books on Coptic Orthodox teachings, and his sermons are presented on Coptic television channels and online platforms including YouTube.
+He is a producer of videos and books on Coptic Orthodox teachings, and his sermons are presented on Coptic television channels and online platforms including YouTube.